-Other Large Companies of "Public Interest" (i.e. large companies that were not previously subjected to the NFRD) Non-EU-listed companies who meet two of the following criteria: Average number of employees during the financial year of more than 250 employees in the EU Net turnover3 of more than €50 million from EU operations Balance sheet total of more than €40 million for EU operations Reporting in 2026 on the 2025 FY (limited assurance required) Listed Small and Medium Sized Enterprises (SMEs) EU listed SMEs who meet two of the following criteria: More than 250 employees in the EU Net turnover of more than €40 million from EU operations Net Total assets of €20 million for EU operations Reporting in 2027 on the 2026 FY (limited assurance required) Non-EU Parent Companies (e.g., US based companies) Parent companies from a third country that has net turnover of more than €150 million in the EU for two consecutive financial years, and meet the following criteria: For a subsidiary, meets the criteria for the "Other Large Companies of 'public interest'" or SME criteria outlined above For a branch, has a turnover of more than €40 million.
+Other Large Companies of "Public Interest" (i.e. large companies that were not previously subjected to the NFRD) Non-EU-listed companies who meet two of the following criteria3: Average number of employees during the financial year of more than 250 employees in the EU Net turnover4 of more than €50 million from EU operations Balance sheet total of more than €25 million for EU operations Reporting in 2026 on the 2025 FY (limited assurance required) Listed Small and Medium Sized Enterprises (SMEs) EU listed SMEs who meet two of the following criteria3: • Average number of employees during the financial year of less than 250 employees in the EU • Net turnover of no more than €50 million from EU operations • Balance sheet total of no more than €25 million for EU operations Reporting in 2027 on the 2026 FY (limited assurance required) Non-EU Parent Companies (e.g., US based companies) Parent companies from a third country that has net turnover of more than €150 million in the EU for two consecutive financial years, and meet the following criteria: • For a subsidiary , meets the criteria for the "Other Large Companies of 'public interest" or SME criteria outlined above • For a branch , has a turnover of more than €40 million 5 .
 Reporting in 2029 on the 2028 FY (assurance based on jurisdictional requirements of parent company not based in the EU)